Back to Wyoming

 What This Bill Does

-• Amends the way conservation district supervisors are first elected after a new district is created, requiring at least two of the five initial supervisors to be rural residents involved in production agriculture.
+• Amends the election process for conservation district supervisors, specifying that at least two of the five initial supervisors must be rural residents involved in production agriculture.

 • Defines 'production agriculture' as farming or ranching for commercial purposes, including raising animals.